-The City of Guelph is made up of a variety of neighbourhoods, each with their own dynamics and influences- from schools to businesses, to transit and more.
-The neighbourhoods to watch for were those that had more affordable pricing versus other areas of Guelph and/or those styles of homes that appeal to a wider range of buyers.
+The City of Guelph is made up of a variety of neighbourhoods.
+Each with their own dynamics and influences- from schools to businesses, to transit and more.
+The neighbourhoods to watch for: those with more affordable pricing versus other areas of Guelph.
+Or, those styles of homes that appeal to a wider range of buyers.

 Onward Willow/Junction was showing signs of revitalization last year and continued that strength this year.
 With home prices lower than the city average and appealing areas of bungalows, Onward Willow grew by 9%.

-The Ward, with new condo and townhome developments, is now starting to show signs of revitalization that could push further east.
+The Ward, with new condo and townhome developments, is showing signs of revitalization that could push further east.
 The Ward led the City’s growth with a 21% average price increase in 2019.

 Where is the Guelph real estate market going in 2020?